Skip to main content

 “The Spectrum of Anti-PF4 Disorders in 2024”

 Dr. Warkentin discusses the awareness of the diagnosis and treatment of classic HIT (cHIT), autoimmune HIT (aHIT), spontaneous HIT (SpHIT), VITT, and VITT-like disorders (acute, chronic).
 He discusses various anti-PF4 disorders, focusing on the differences between classic heparin-induced thrombocytopenia (HIT) and vaccine-induced thrombocytopenia (VITT).
 Both conditions involve the PF4 protein, which, when bound to heparin, forms immune complexes that trigger platelet activation.
 Classic HIT is associated with antibodies targeting the "North and South Poles" of the PF4 molecule, while VITT involves antibodies targeting the "equator" or heparin binding site of PF4.
 The distinction between these antigen targets is critical to understanding the differing mechanisms of the two disorders.
-Dr. Warkentin also suggests that HIT may have evolved as an antibacterial immune response, with heparin complexes activating the immune system through various mechanisms involving B lymphocytes and monocytes.
+D r.
+Warkentin also suggests that HIT may have evolved as an antibacterial immune response, with heparin complexes activating the immune system through various mechanisms involving B lymphocytes and monocytes.

 Theodore (Ted) Warkentin, M.D.